Skip to content

 Think about how the average family manages money in 2026.
 They split dinner bills on Venmo, they send birthday money through PayPal, and they tap their phone at the grocery checkout and never open their wallet.
 Financial apps, digital wallets, and peer-to-peer payment platforms aren’t novelties anymore, they’re the default.

-Now think about how most state 529 plans accept contributions.
-Bank account and routing numbers, ACH transfers, paper checks in some cases.
+Now think about how the norm in most state 529 plans is to accept contributions through bank accounts, routing numbers,and paper checks in some cases.

 For a generation of parents who haven’t written a check since 2019, that experience creates real friction.
 And friction, in the world of savings, is expensive.
 Every extra step between a family’s intention to save and the ability to actually save is an opportunity for them to disengage, or never engage at all.